jonnor/projects/introspectable-computing/livemetal/README.md

 > Tough luck: you have to leave the flow of design and implementation,
 > and enter the (completely different) world of remote debugging.
 [Forget what you know, please](http://jeelabs.org/article/1608a/)

+## Dream design programming language

+* indent- for blocks, instead of brackets/keyword
+* Variables are constants by default, mutable is opt-in

+* Easy creation of DSLs.
+TODO: define more clearly